Hugo7E5H/Touch-for-windows/README.md

 ## Installation

 1. Clone this repository
-3. Run `add_to_path.bat` as Administrator to add the program to your system PATH
+3. Run `add_to_path.bat` as Administrator to add the program to your PATH
 4. Restart your terminal for the changes to take effect

 ## Usage